Electric field plot

 Are you asking a computational question or a physics question?
 A z-directed plane wave has no z component of E, but if it scatters/interacts with a material or boundary, a non-negligible z component might (or might not) arise, depending on the material and the details of the interaction.
 If a plane wave is normally incident (i.e., perpendicular to a flat surface) upon an isotropic material, then I would not expect any z component of E to arise, since there would be no change to the symmetry.

-Scientific Applications & Research Associates (SARA) Inc.
+-------------------Scientific Applications & Research Associates (SARA) Inc.

 www.comsol.com/partners-consultants/certified-consultants/sara